MicrosoftDocs/cloud-adoption-framework/docs/getting-started/security-roadmap.md

 <!--- remove this section if it doesn't apply to this scenario. --->
 Use the following checklist to evaluate...
 Use the steps to...

-- **question one:** Are all stakeholders aligned on the motivations and expected business outcomes?
+- **Question one:** Are all stakeholders aligned on the motivations and expected business outcomes?
-- **question two:** Are all stakeholders aligned on the overall business justification?
+- **Question two:** Are all stakeholders aligned on the overall business justification?
-- **etc:** blah?
+- **Question n** blah?

 ### Step 1: start with a verb – e.g. do blah